gsaffouri/aws-bootstrap/README.md

 ---

 <p align="center">
-  <em>“I have no failed, I just found 10,000 ways that do not work.”</em> 💥
+  <em>“I have not failed, I just found 10,000 ways that do not work.”</em> 💥
 </p>